 - Reduce weight.
 Obesity is one of the causes of increased uric acid levels.

 - Drink a lot of water, juices and tea.

 There are many natural ways which can be used to lower the level of uric acids in our blood cells.
-These includes, avoid or limit the intake of purine rich foods, drink plenty of water to avoid dehydrations, avoid the use of alcohol, reduce the intake of the sugar in diet and lot more.
+These include, avoid or limit the intake of purine-rich foods, drink plenty of water to avoid dehydration, avoid the use of alcohol, reduce the intake of the sugar in your diet and lot more.

 For more detail information about the uric acids, and their disorder, visit BYJU’S.